 - 2017, Doctoral Degree, Computer Science, University of Illinois at Urbana-Champaign

 - 2015, Master's Degree, Computer Science, University of Illinois at Urbana-Champaign

-Xiang Ren's research interests span machine learning, data mining, and natural language processing, with a focus on making sense of big text data.
+Xiang Ren's research interests span machine learning, natural language processing, and data mining, with a focus on weak-supervision methods for making sense of massive text data.
 His research focuses on developing automated and scalable techniques for extracting structured information from massive text data and applying structured knowledge to power intelligent services.
-He is particularly interested in designing effective computational models for partially- and noisily-labeled data, learning with complex label space, automating knowledge base construction, and knowledge acquisition with human in the loop.
+He is particularly interested in designing effective computational models for partially- and noisily-labeled data, learning with complex label space, automating knowledge base construction, and knowledge extraction with human in the loop.

 - 2015 Yahoo!-DAIS Research Excellence Award

 - 2015 C. L. and Jane W.-S. Liu Award